The video below shows how to converse with a person with dementia (time: 2 minutes).

-When conversing with someone with Alzheimer’s disease, Normal pressure hydrocephalus, Creutzfeldt-Jakob disease, or any of the other many types of dementias, it might be difficult to know where to start.
-Due to memory loss from the progression of the disease, as well as an inability to control impulses, leading to difficulty controlling emotions, conversing with someone with dementia is not always an easy task.
-However, your goal is simple: You want to be able to talk with the Alzheimer’s patient.
-With the following tips, you will be able to more easily navigate a conversation with an individual with dementia.
+When conversing with someone with Alzheimer’s disease or any other kind of dementia, it might be difficult to know where to start.
+Dementia patients suffer memory loss, an inability to control impulses, and difficulty controlling emotions, which can make conversing with them a challenge.
+However, with the following tips, you will be able to more easily navigate a conversation with an individual with dementia.

 To start with, take the conversation slowly and don’t try to control it.
-If the dementia patient says something that isn’t accurate, don’t point it out, don’t correct him or her, and certainly don’t argue.
-Also, don’t talk about something new with him or her if what you are saying possibly isn’t true.
+If the dementia patient says something that isn’t accurate, don’t point it out, don’t correct them, and certainly don’t argue.
+Also, don’t talk to them about something new if what you are saying may not be true, or is just a hypothetical situation.

 In your conversation, make it a habit to use words and phrases that are familiar to the individual.
 For example, if you have often heard the person refer to his or her pants as britches, do the same.